 \begin{prop} Let $f\colon \Xcal \to \Sc$ be a {super}projective morphism of locally noetherian superschemes with $S$ connected, and $\Oc_\Xcal(1)$ a relatively very ample line bundle (Remark \ref{rem:ample}).
 For every coherent sheaf $\M$ on $\Xcal$, flat over $\Sc$, the super Hilbert polynomials $\bH(\M_s,r)$ of the restrictions $\M_s=\M\otimes\kappa(s)$ of $\M$ to the fibres $f_s\colon \Xcal_s \to \Spec \kappa(s)$ of $f$ are independent of the choice of the point $s\in S$.
 In other words, the function

-is constant on $S$. \end{prop} \begin{proof} The restriction $\rest{\M}{S}$ of $\M$ to $\Xcal_S$ is flat over $S$ and then its odd and even part are flat over $S$ as well.
+is constant on $S$. \end{prop} \begin{proof} {The question is local so that we can assume that $\Xcal$ is a relative projective superspace over $\Sc$.
+Then the successive quotients $\M^{(p)}$ of the total filtration are flat over $S$ by Proposition \ref{prop:filt}, and then their odd and even parts are flat over $S$ as well}.
 We finish by the corresponding statement for the classical case. \end{proof}

 We can then define: